k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### Pipeline DB

-- [ ] **Pipeline Interface settings**: The Pipeline DB definitions shall be set according to Dev/Studio to non-Dev/Studio (like QA and Prod): in case your Studio System DB is SQLite, then accordingly you shall have 2 pipeline interfaces, per DB type for example: *pipeline* and *pipeline_pg*.
+- [ ] **Pipeline Interface settings**: The Pipeline DB definitions should be set according to Dev/Studio to non-Dev/Studio (like QA and Prod): in case your Studio System DB is SQLite, then accordingly you will have two pipeline interfaces, per DB type for example: *pipeline* and *pipeline_pg*.
-- [ ] **Environments Settings** at the [Studio's Environments Editor](/articles/25_environments/01_environments_overview.md)
+- [ ] **Environment Settings** in the [Studio's Environments Editor](/articles/25_environments/01_environments_overview.md)
-  - [ ] Set pipeline interface properties values per deployment (for the non-dev you shall set the Postgres interface, if you have two, as described above).
+  - [ ] Set pipeline interface properties values per deployment (for the non-dev you should set the Postgres interface, if you have two, as described above).
-  - [ ] Set the Globals values:
+  - [ ] Set the Global values:
-    - [ ] PIPELINE_INTERFACE - the actual pipeline interface name to be used.
-For example, if you have 2 interfaces - *pipeline* and *pipeline_pg* type the relevant name for this deployment environment (*pipeline_pg* for QA and Prod)
+    - [ ] PIPELINE_INTERFACE — the actual pipeline interface name to be used.
+For example, if you have two interfaces — *pipeline* and *pipeline_pg* — type the relevant name for this deployment environment (*pipeline_pg* for QA and Prod).
-    - [ ] PIPELINE_SCHEMA - the name of the schema that was prepared at the dataabse (please refer to the *Infrastructure* section)
+    - [ ] PIPELINE_SCHEMA — the name of the schema that was prepared in the database (please refer to the *Infrastructure* section).
-    - [ ] PIPELINE_DIALECT - the actual type that is going to be used in this environment - `postgres`  or `sqlite`
+    - [ ] PIPELINE_DIALECT — the actual type that is going to be used in this environment — `postgres`  or `sqlite`.

 ### Metrics/Assurance DB

 - [ ] Set the Metrics/Assurance DB, used by Evaluation and Observation - interfaces and Environments Globals, with relevant values, similar to those mentioned for the Pipeline DB.
-The Environments Globals that shall be set are: ASSURANCE_INTERFACE_TYPE , ASSURANCE_INTERFACE, ASSURANCE_SCHEMA
+The Environment Globals that should be set are: ASSURANCE_INTERFACE_TYPE, ASSURANCE_INTERFACE, ASSURANCE_SCHEMA

 ### LUI snaps Storage

 - [ ] Set the LUI snaps file type interface with relevant properties values.
-- [ ] Set the Environments Globals
+- [ ] Set the Environment Globals
-  - [ ] STORAGE_INTERFACE - name of the interface
+  - [ ] STORAGE_INTERFACE — name of the interface
-  - [ ] STORAGE_PATH - the path (folder) to be used at the defined interface file system.
+  - [ ] STORAGE_PATH — the path (folder) to be used in the defined interface file system.

-### Vector DB - Markdown
+### Vector DB — Markdown

 When using a non managed service vector DB, the ingestion process is done at AI Fusion.
 One of the recommended steps is to align the content into a grounded format, like markdown, which is very common and useful when working with GenAI models.